SamanthaSolomon/korilla-reciepts/films-part3.md

 Following the same steps as you did for the `fave` event handler, move the `handleDetailsClick()` definition to the `App` component.

-For `handleDetailsClick()` in the `App` component, just log into the console and set the `current` state to the passed film for now.
+For `handleDetailsClick()` in the `App` component  set the `current` state to the passed film for now.
 You'll handle looking up film details later.
 Make sure you pass the `current` state as a `films` prop to the `FilmDetails` component.

 ### Task 4: Make the Filter Work on `FilmListing`